jackbrookes/jackbrookes.github.io/src/content/my-work.md

 ## Unity experiments

 The [Unity Experiment Framework (UXF)](http://immersivecognition.github.io/unity-experiment-framework) - Framework for human behaviour experiments in Unity, including enabling VR experiments and remote data collection.
-I developed it during my PC and have been continually updating it since then.
+I developed it during my PhD and have been continually updating it since then.
 It is open-source so people around the world can use it or even contribute changes.
 It includes complex systems for experiment flow and data collection in a set of easy-to-use Unity components.

 <img src="/static/image/uxf.png"/>